WAPDA Issues Water Position In Rivers, Barrages, Reservoirs - UrduPoint

 WAPDA Issues Water Position In Rivers, Barrages, Reservoirs

-PESHAWAR, (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) :Water & Power Development Authority (WAPDA) issued the position of the river inflows and outflows at Tarbela, Mangla and Chashma along with the reservoirs levels and the barrages on Friday morning.
+PESHAWAR, (UrduPoint / Pakistan Point News - 12th Dec, 2022 ) :Water & Power Development Authority (WAPDA) issued the position of the river inflows and outflows at Tarbela, Mangla and Chashma along with the reservoirs level and the barrages on Monday morning.

-According to a spokesperson of the authority, inflows and outflows in Indus River were 19,800 cusecs and 46000 cusecs while inflows and outflows in Kabul River at Nowshera were 9,000 cusecs and 9,000 cusecs while at Khairabad Bridge inflows and outflows in Kabul Rive were 16,300 cusecs and 16,300.
+According to a spokesperson of the authority, the inflows and outflows in Indus River at Tarbela was 21100 cusecs and 42000 cusecs and inflows and outflows in Kabul River at Nowshera was 8800 cusecs and 8800 cusecs while at Khairabad Bridge, the inflows and outflows in it was 16100 cusecs and 16100 cusecs.

-Meanwhile, Tarbela Dam was operating at the level of 1500.44 feet against the conservation level of 1,550 feet.
-Minimum operating level of the dam is 139,8 feet, Live storage on Friday morning was recorded 3.213 million acre feet (MAF).
+Meanwhile, Tarbela Dam was operating at the level of 1497 feet against the minimum operating level 1398 feet.
+Maximum conservation level 1550 feet, live storage on Monday morning was recorded 3.079-million-acre feet (MAF).

-Similarly, Mangla Dam was operating at 1129.40 feet against the maximum conservation level of 1,242 feet.
-Minimum operating level of the dam is 1,050 feet.
-Live storage on Friday was recorded 1.050 MAF.

 The inflows and outflows of River Indus at Tarbela, Jinnah and Chashma, River Kabul at Nowshera and River Jhelum at Mangla have been reflected as mean flows of 24 hours, whereas the other flows have been gauged at 6.00 a.m.